abivia/hydration/README.md

 ---
 ### Property::target(): string

 Returns the name of this property in the hydrated object.
+If the property is accessed through a getter or setter method, the name is prefixed with an asterisk.

 ---
 ### Property::assign($target, $value[, $options]): bool